Kimberly Burnett

 September 7, 2011

 We review the economics perspective on sustainable resource use and sustainable development.
 Under standard conditions, dynamic efficiency leads to sustainability of renewable resources but not the other way around.
-For the economic‐ecological system as a whole, dynamic efficiency and intergenerational equity similarly lead to sustainability, but ad hoc rules of sustainability may well lead to […]
+For the economic‐ecological system as a whole, dynamic efficiency and intergenerational fairness similarly lead to sustainability, but ad hoc rules of sustainability may well lead to […]

 Read More